BathHacked/bath-houseprice-formatter/README.md

 Vagrant will boot a VM, and install the dependencies.
 Then use vagrant ssh and proceed as below.

-Run the following scripts in order:
+Either run doeverything.sh (which does the following 3), or run the following scripts in order:

 *Download.sh*
 Run download.sh to populate /datain with the latest complete house-price registry data from: